Rise to Success: Career Highlights of Ethan Hawke

 From career breakthroughs to professional milestones, explore how Ethan Hawke made an impact.

-In 1985, Ethan Hawke attended his first casting call at age fourteen and was cast in Joe Dante's Explorers.
+In 1985, Ethan Hawke attended his first casting call and was cast in Joe Dante's Explorers, playing a misfit schoolboy.
+The film received mixed reviews and performed poorly at the box office.

 Loading Video...

 In 1988, Ethan Hawke graduated from The Hun School of Princeton.
-Around this time, Hawke volunteered with his mother's organization, the Alex Fund, a charity that supported educational opportunities for underprivileged children in Romania.
+Around this time, he volunteered with his mother's organization, the Alex Fund, supporting educational opportunities for underprivileged children in Romania.

 1989: Breakthrough Role in Dead Poets Society

-In 1989, Ethan Hawke had his breakthrough role as a shy student in Peter Weir's Dead Poets Society.
-After filming Dead Poets Society, he auditioned for his next project, the comedy-drama Dad.
+In 1989, Ethan Hawke had his breakthrough role as a shy boarding school student in Peter Weir's Dead Poets Society.
+The film was critically and commercially successful and won the BAFTA Award for Best Film.

 Loading Video...